Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Finally it is not difficult to realize that this expression is equal to

-So this is our final answer here for the determinant of $A$.
+So this is our final answer here for the determinant of A.

 No comments: